azyva/dragom-site/pages/doc/config/design/properties.md

 This allows decoupling the decision of a developer to use a certain type of property from the needs of the configurator in terms of where the property should be defined.
-It also allows global properties (model or initialization) to be overridden by the user when invoking a tool.
+It also allows global properties (Model or initialization) to be overridden by the user when invoking a tool.

 For example, the default behavior of Dragom is to interact with the user by